-On the 28th of September 2017, 1,325,802 performance rights vested.
-The vesting of those performance rights were subject to a continuation of employment for three years and the satisfactory achievement of performance hurdles based on improvements in the Group's diluted earnings per share over the three period between July 2014 and June 30 2017.
+On the 1st of October 2018, 1,863,000 performance rights vested.
+The vesting of those performance rights were subject to a continuation of employment for three years and the satisfactory achievement of performance hurdles based on improvements in the Group's diluted earnings per share over the three year period between July 2015 and June 30 2018.

-The performance rights are subject to a continuation of employment for three years and then the satisfying of relevant performance hurdles based on improvements in the Group's diluted earnings per share over the three year period.
+The performance rights are subject to a continuation of employment for three years and then the satisfying of relevant performance hurdles based on improvements in the Group's diluted earnings per share over the three year period